tylerbutler/tools-monorepo/packages/dill-docs/src/content/docs/guides/subcommand.md

 ---
-title: Use Dill as a command in your own CLI app
+title: Use dill as a command in your own CLI app
 ---

 ## TODO